Particular/docs.particular.net/samples/azure/performance-tuning-asb/sample.md

 ## Prerequisites

+include: asb-connectionstring

-include: asb-connectionstring environment variables named `AzureServiceBus.ConnectionString1` and `AzureServiceBus.ConnectionString2` with a different connection string to an Azure Service Bus namespace each.
+Environment variables named `AzureServiceBus.ConnectionString1` and `AzureServiceBus.ConnectionString2` with a different connection string to an Azure Service Bus namespace each.

 include: asb-transport